PeterLuschny/tabl/data/md/StirlingCycle.tbl.md

-# StirlingCyc
+# StirlingCycle
 ['A132393', 'A008275', 'A008276', 'A048994', 'A054654', 'A094638', 'A130534']

-StirlingCyc Triangle view
+StirlingCycle Triangle view

 |  Row   |  Seq   |
 | :---   |  :---  |